GautierBlandin/nx-personal-blog/apps/personal-blog/public/content/typescript-switch-exhaustiveness-check.md

 ```

 In addition to the main business logic that handles the processing
-of transactions, there is a feature that enables the users to view
+of transactions, there is a feature that enables users to generate
 a PDF report of their recent transactions.
 This feature uses a `formatTransaction` function
-to present the transactions in a human-readable format:
+to present the transactions in a human-readable way:

 ```typescript
 function formatTransaction(transaction: Transaction): string {